Inverse Kinematics with Forward Dynamics Solvers for Sampled Motion Tracking: Problem statement and related work

 The forward mapping of the joint positions vector $\bm{q}$ to Cartesian space is given by

 such that $\bm{q} = g^{-1}(\bm{x})$ would represent a close form solution to the inverse problem, which is to be approximated numerically.
 The velocity vector $\dot{\bm{q}}$ maps with

-to end-effector velocity $\dot{\bm{x}}$, using the manipulator Jacobian $\bm{J}$.
+to end~effector velocity $\dot{\bm{x}}$, using the manipulator Jacobian $\bm{J}$.
 Furthermore, the common relation

-holds for a static end-effector force vector $\bm{f}$ and torques $\bm{\tau}$ in the joints of the robot manipulator.
+holds for a static end~effector force vector $\bm{f}$ and torques $\bm{\tau}$ in the joints of the robot manipulator.
 In further notations we will drop the joint configuration dependency of $\bm{J}(\bm{q})$ for the sake of brevity.
 Using $\bm{J}^T$ to solve (\ref{eq:forward_kinematics}) for $\bm{q}$ has been proposed independently by Wolovich et al~\cite{Wolovich1984} and Balestrino et al~\cite{Balestrino1984}.

 In \cite{Balestrino1984} the authors describe a dynamical systems according to

 for coordinate transformations from task- to joint space, with $\bm{Q}$ denoting an arbitrary positive definite matrix and $\bm{w} \left( \bm{Q}, \bm{J}, \bm{\epsilon} \right)$ representing an adaptation term, whose exact expression we do not repeat here.
 The authors show asymptotic stability around the Cartesian desired pose $\bm{x}^d$ with $\bm{\epsilon} = \bm{x}^d - g(\bm{q})$, and validate their approach on a three DOF mechanism.
 Although proving effective in converging, (\ref{eq:balestrino_dynamic_system}) does not offer an intuitive interpretation.
 Furthermore, the authors state that velocity tracking is only matched in the mean, requiring additional filters to deliver real angular velocities for robot control.